Al-Burda: Popularity

-Sufi Muslims have traditionally venerated the poem.
+Sufis have traditionally venerated the poem.
 It is memorized and recited in congregations, and its verses decorate the walls of public buildings and mosques.
-This poem decorated Al-Masjid al-Nabawi (the mosque of Muhammad) in Medina for centuries but was erased but for two lines.
-Over 90 commentaries have been written on this poem and it has been translated into Hausa, Persian, Urdu, Turkish, Berber, Punjabi, English, French, German, Sindhi, Saraiki, Norwegian, Chinese (called Tianfangshijing), and other languages.
+This poem decorated Prophet's Mosque in Medina for centuries but was erased except for two lines.
+Over 90 commentaries have been written on this poem.
+It has been translated by Timothy Winter into English.
+It has been additionally translated into Hausa, Persian, Urdu, Turkish, the Berber languages, Punjabi, French, German, Sindhi, Saraiki, Norwegian, Chinese (called Tianfangshijing), and other languages.
 It is known and recited by a large number of Sunni Muslims, ordinarily and on special occasions, such as Mawlid, making it one of the most recited poems in the world.

-Translations

-The poem has seen several different translations, into a variety of languages.
-Arguably the most important translation of recent times is that by Timothy Winter into English.
-The book was also translated into four different languages: Persian, Urdu, Punjabi and English by Dr. Muhammad Hamid.

-Audio

-The full rendition of this famous poem has been produced by The Adel Brothers.
-They have sung the full poem in over 20 different styles.

 Legacy

 The Burda was accepted within Sufi Islam and was the subject of numerous commentaries by mainstream Sufi scholars such as Ibn Hajar al-Haytami, Nazifi and Qastallani It was also studied by the Shafi'i hadith master Ibn Hajar al-Asqalani (d.
 852 A.H.) both by reading the text out loud to his teacher and by receiving it in writing from a transmitter who heard it directly from Busiri himself.

-The founder of Wahhabism, Muhammad ibn Abd al-Wahhab, considered the poem to be shirk (idolatory).
+Muhammad ibn Abd al-Wahhab considered the poem to be shirk (idolatory).

+Al-Burda was the inspiration behind Ahmad Shawqi's poem, Nahj al-Burda which follows a similar style as well.